 - Team members not knowing exactly how many hours they have for a specific task or project

-Fortunately, we have some ideas to address these common budget issues and more.
+Fortunately, we have solutions to address these common budget issues and more.
 Follow these steps below for a success.

 Step 1.
 Upgrade your time and expense tracking software